 Shell Thickness 2 ± 0.2 mm (sagging: <1%) A photograph of the ELI Phantom.
-It is a rectangular phantom with a red circular opening on top.
-A black device holder is positioned inside the phantom.
-The phantom is housed in a white frame with a clear plastic cover.
-Filling Volume Approx. 30 liters Dimensions Major ellipse axis: 600 mm Minor axis: 400 mm
+It is a white rectangular phantom with a red circular opening on top.
+Inside, a black device holder is positioned.
+Filling Volume Approx. 30 liters

 The ELI phantom is intended for compliance testing of handheld and body-mounted wireless devices in the frequency range of 30 MHz to 6 GHz.
 ELI4 is fully compatible with standard and all known tissue simulating liquids.